datacarpentry/wrangling-genomics/_episodes/04-variant_calling.md

 [IGV](http://www.broadinstitute.org/igv/) is a stand-alone browser, which has the advantage of being installed locally and providing fast access.
 Web-based genome browsers, like [Ensembl](http://www.ensembl.org/index.html) or the [UCSC browser](https://genome.ucsc.edu/), are slower, but provide more functionality.
 They not only allow for more polished and flexible visualization, but also provide easy access to a wealth of annotations and external data sources.
 This makes it straightforward to relate your data with information about repeat regions, known genes, epigenetic features or areas of cross-species conservation, to name just a few.

 In order to use IGV, we will need to transfer some files to our local machine.
 We know how to do this with `scp`.
 Open a new tab in your terminal window and create a new folder.
-We'll put this folder on our Desktop for demonstration purposes, but in general you should avoide proliferating folders and files on your Desktop and instead organize files within a directory structure like we've been using in our `dc_workshop` directory.
+We will put this folder on our Desktop for demonstration purposes, but in general you should avoide proliferating folders and files on your Desktop and instead organize files within a directory structure like we have been using in our `dc_workshop` directory.

 ~~~
 $ mkdir ~/Desktop/files_for_igv